 └── Conversational content less suited

 Gemini's ecosystem integration drives rapid growth but carries limitations.
+Organizations implementing AI SEO best practices in 2026 must account for Gemini's unique strengths in multimodal content processing.

 According to Neontri's Gemini analysis, Gemini excels at multimodal tasks—processing text, images, audio, and video natively.
 Its deep integration with Google services (Search, YouTube, Workspace) creates unique visibility pathways, while handling long context windows effectively.